Niha Zubair, Arivale Clinical Research Scientist, PhD

 How will this information be used by your Coach?

-Just because a Pioneer has a high polygenic profile doesn’t mean they have a high BMI.
-Similarly, just because a Pioneer has a low polygenic profile doesn’t mean they have a low BMI.
+Just because a member has a high polygenic profile doesn’t mean they have a high BMI.
+Similarly, just because a member has a low polygenic profile doesn’t mean they have a low BMI.
 These profiles only tell you about your genetic predisposition.
 This is where your Arivale Coach comes in!
 We want to give you as much information about your genetic baseline as we can, so you know what opportunities you have.
 Using this information, your Coach will recommend an Action Plan designed to help you reach your target BMI.
 By combining the GWAS polygenic profiles with the GxE polygenic profiles, your Coach is able to give you your genetic baseline as well as tailored actionable recommendations.
 Visit your dashboard to see how you compare to the Arivale population, and make a plan to discuss this on your next coaching call.
 We are eager to hear your feedback and suggestion on how we can make this information more useful for you!

 What’s next for polygenic profiles?

 The polygenic profiles we posted on your dashboard are just the beginning!
 Scientists are always researching additional genetic variants that influence different traits.
 As we continue to identify and curate these insights, we will calculate more polygenic profiles unique to you that estimate the impact of your genetics on more of your traits.
 The next profiles you can expect to see are for lipids (LDL cholesterol, HDL cholesterol, Total cholesterol, and Triglycerides) in the first half of 2017.

 - Rath, A. & Wakap, S. N. Prevalence and incidence of rare diseases: Bibliographic data.
 Orphanet Report Series, Rare Diseases collection (2016).